Houston Texans Go On Spending Spree, Hand Out Four Big Contract Extensions

 — Adam Schefter (@AdamSchefter) August 31, 2017

 As Aaron Wilson of the Houston Chronicle pointed out once the dust had settled on the Texans’ spending spree, the team had spent a lot of money.
-Yesterday, they gave out a total of $121.25 million in extensions with $68.7 million of that being in the form of guaranteed money between the four players.
+Yesterday, they gave out a total of $121.25 million in extensions, with $68.7 million of that being in the form of guaranteed money between the four players.

 That amount of guaranteed money is the second most ever shelled out in a single day in August over the last 10 seasons.
 Only the Detriot Lions have given out more in a single day, which came on Monday when they paid quarterback Matthew Stafford $92 million in guaranteed money as part of his new contract extension.